zwischenloesung/acme-tiny-install/README.md

 This is an ansible role for installing acme-tiny, first by trying the distro way but if this is not working, by directly getting the source from 'diafygi' on github - this can be overridden if an URL/Checksum is specified.

+The role is meant to be run on the host that will later also play the zwischenloesung.acme-tiny-setup and the zwischenloesung.acme-tiny role.

 Why we do not use one of the existing roles?

 * For the first reason read the section "Promise" below.
 We need something reliable.